Breakthrough Starshot obtains images of Alpha Centauri

 In-vitro meat is a mature industry in tissue engineering have made it possible to "grow" synthetic meat, using single animal cells.
 This first became affordable to the public in the 2020s.** After years of further testing and refinement, a wide range of different meat products are now available, in what has become a rapidly expanding market.*

 In-vitro meat has a number of advantages.
 Being just a lump of cultivated cells, it is produced without harm or cruelty to animals.
 It is unusually pure and healthy whilst retaining the original flavour, texture and appearance of real meat.
 Perhaps most importantly, it requires far less water and energy to produce, greatly lessening the impact on the environment.

 crops, there were political and psychological hurdles that delayed its adoption in some countries.
 However, rising food prices caused by population growth and ecological impacts, together with endorsements from animal welfare groups, later gave impetus to its development.
-Though still years away from completely replacing traditional meat, it is now a mainstream product in many countries around the world.
+Though still years away from completely replacing traditional meat, it is now a mainstream product in most countries around the world.

 disease is fully curable